Get Moving to Save on Term Life Insurance

 Will sitting hurt my chances of getting term life insurance?

 No, not directly anyway.
 We don’t anticipate life insurance companies asking how long you sit each day anytime soon.
 However, the potential negative effects of excessive sitting, such as decreased cardiovascular fitness and increased weight gain, could certainly impact your application and the rate you’ll pay for your policy.
-That seems reason enough to get up, get moving and save yourself some time and money!
+That seems reason enough to get up, get moving, save yourself some time and money, and outlive your term life insurance policy by controlling your weight!

 Photo by Joshua Earle on Unsplash